Manchester–Boston Regional Airport: Decline in passengers

 In 2006 the airport started to experience a decrease in passengers flying through its facility, with service to only twelve cities.
 In 2017, the airport served the fewest passengers since 1998.
+United Airlines canceled its Chicago O'Hare service in July 2018, making Newark its only destination from Manchester, which was replaced by Washington Dulles in March 2019.
+In 2020 Delta consolidated its service to Boston.
 Southwest as of 2021 has diminished service to four cities, with Delta Air Lines serving Atlanta once daily instead of twice.
-In 2020 they consolidated the service to Boston.
-United Airlines cancelled their O'Hare service in July 2018, making Newark their only destination from Manchester, which was replaced by Washington Dulles in March 2019.

 The decline in service is due to increased activity at Logan International Airport in Boston and to mergers between airlines, which led to decreased flights.
 When Southwest entered Logan in 2009, it also significantly reduced prices at Logan, prompting more people to fly out of Boston rather than Manchester.

 Current service

+The airport administration hired a new airport director in 2018 to help it bring back passengers to Manchester, as well as to help bring in new airlines and destinations.
+Subsequent years have seen many changes in service at the airport.

 In 2019, American Airlines announced service to Chicago O'Hare after United discontinued its O'Hare service.
-United announced service to Washington-Dulles instead of Newark in March 2019.
+United announced service to Washington-Dulles instead of Newark in March 2019, but ended it on January 4, 2022.

-The airport administration hired a new airport director to help it bring back passengers to Manchester, as well as to help bring in new airlines and destinations.
-In November 2020, Delta Airlines announced that they would be discontinuing service to MHT.
-On February 9, 2021 Aeroterm announced that they would develop a new cargo facility at the airport.
+In November 2020, Delta Air Lines announced that they would discontinue service to MHT.

+On February 9, 2021, Aeroterm announced that it would develop a new cargo facility at the airport.
-On June 16, 2021, Spirit Airlines announced they would be starting service to four Florida cities in October; they later announced that seasonal service to Myrtle Beach would start April 2022.

-Spirit is the first new airline to begin service at Manchester-Boston since Air Canada in 2004.
+On June 16, 2021, Spirit Airlines announced it would be starting service to four Florida cities in October; it later announced that seasonal service to Myrtle Beach would start April 2022.
+Spirit was the first new airline to begin service at Manchester-Boston since Air Canada in 2004.
+However, in 2024 the airline discontinued all MHT service.

-On November 9, 2021, the airport announced that United is discontinuing service to Washington Dulles January 4, 2022, once again leaving Newark as the only destination from Manchester, NH on United.